davmarksman/better-signals/Readme.md

 - No train on block it's protecting
 - If it's not protecting a switch: A switch can be crossed in different directions so we don't attempt to work out the complex block that the signal is protecting
 - It's not the last signal we've calculated on the path we're evaluating
+- The path end or a station the train stops at are treated as red signals
 - When in cockpit mode, camera location doesn't update.
 I've added code to handle that scenario `signals.updateGuiCameraPos`, `signals.setCockpitMode`, `signals.getPosition`

 ### Performance
 - Signals are only computed when signals are visible (when the camera is too zoomed out signals are not visibile, so no point slowing down the already slow game then :))
 - Signals computation only happens every 5th game update event (every second according to this: https://wiki.transportfever2.com/api/topics/states.md.html).
 It's a good trade off between performance and the user noticing
-- Only Trains within 2km of the camera are computed: so a signal up to 2km from a train can be triggered by that train.
-If the train is further out it's path is not computed so the signal doesn't get updated.
-The 2km is configurable from the mod menu
+- Only signals for trains within 2km of the camera are computed: so a signal up to apx 8km from a train can be triggered by that train.
+But only if the train is within 2km of the centre of the camera.
+This 2km is user configurable - `Signal View Distance`, the 8km is a rough estimate based of `config_lookAheadEdges = 100`
-- Only 4 signals in front of the train are computed.
+- Only 4-6 signals in front of the train are computed (depending on `Signal View Distance`).
 (Don't need to compute more as only need to get enough signals so we can get that nice Green - Yellow - Red)
 - Signals can now be placed a larger distance, so less signals are placed, resulting in better computation